Math 2057 - Section 1 - For Spring 2019

 Attendance is required and will be counted in your final grade.Every student's presence and participation in class is an essential part of this course.
 Most LSU students are conscientious and sensible about coming to class unless there is a serious, excusable reason for not being able to do so.
 However, there is an unfortunate tendency for some students to become discouraged as the term progresses and to cease regular attendance.
 This happens despite the fact that a student who is feeling discouraged has an especially great need to be in class and to ask questions.
 The attendance policy is intended to ensure that every student comes to class even when the going gets tough.

 Attendance will be taken and recorded daily and unexcused absences will reduce your final average as follows.
 If UA is the number of your unexcused absences, UA/4 will be subtracted from your final average.
 If you need to be absent you must tell me why so that I can determine whether or not such an absence is excused.
-Depending on circumstances I may require documentation for your absences and documentation will always be required if you are absent from an hour test or from the Final Examination.
+Depending on circumstances I may require documentation for your absences and documentation will always be required if you are absent from a quiz, an hour test, or the Final Examination.